Few ball python morphs are as unique as the Spider.

 Ball pythons eat relatively infrequently as they are not active hunters.

-Growing juveniles need to eat every two days, but most adults only need to eat once every two weeks.
+Growing juveniles need to eat once per week, while most adults only need to eat once every two weeks.

 The diet of a spider ball python is no different than any other ball python.